 - Forklift or crane accidents;

 Depending on the type of construction job, there are many other types of accidents as well.
 Please don’t assume that because you don’t see your specific accident type mentioned that we can’t help you.
 Always contact a New York construction accident attorney first to verify whether you have a claim.

-Common Injuries from Brooklyn NY Construction Site Accidents
+What are the Most Common Injuries from Brooklyn NY Construction Site Accidents?

 Injuries in construction-related accidents tend to be very serious or catastrophic in many cases.
 Workers may be severely injured and unable to work for the rest of their lives or succumb to their injuries after the accident.